Ian D'Sa

-Ian D'Sa is a Canadian guitarist and producer best known as a member of the rock band Billy Talent.
+Ian D'Sa (born October 30, 1975) is a Canadian guitarist, producer and songwriter best known as a member of the rock band Billy Talent.

 Early life and career

-Ian was born in the suburb of Southall, London.
+Ian was born in the suburb of Southall, Ealing, London.
 He is of Goan background.
 His family moved to Canada when he was three years old.
 He grew up in Mississauga, Ontario, learning guitar at the age of 13.
 He attended Our Lady of Mount Carmel Secondary School.
 In 1991, he formed a band named Dragonflower with some fellow schoolmates.
 After Dragonflower broke up, he formed another band named Soluble Fish and recorded a five-song demo entitled Nugget Sauces.
 He eventually met Benjamin Kowalewicz, Jonathan Gallant and Aaron Solowoniuk in 1993 at a high school talent show.
 He started a new band with them named Pezz (later to become Billy Talent) while also playing in Soluble Fish.
 Both bands played shows together until Soluble Fish broke up in 1996.
 Still playing with Pezz, D'Sa went to OCAD and then Sheridan College where he got his degree in classical animation and has worked on the TV shows Angela Anaconda, Birdz, and the film Adventures in 3-D IMAX as a character animator.
 Pezz changed their name to Billy Talent a few years later in 1998.